 The GEMS Board of Directors has 13 members, including a president, president-elect, secretary, treasurer, and 9 councilors.
 The Board meets monthly to plan and prepare for the two annual GEMS meetings.

 Catherine (Cathy) Sprankle, M.S., is a Senior Communications Specialist at ILS, an RTP company that provides toxicity testing and related services to NIEHS, EPA, and other government and commercial clients.
 Cathy's group supports the NTP Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM), which develops and evaluates non-animal methods for chemical safety testing.
-Cathy manages the NICEATM website, writes articles on NICEATM activities for the NIEHS newsletter, and assists the NICEATM group with writing and editing scientific manuscripts, poster presentations, and other documents.
-Prior to joining ILS, Cathy spent over 20 years working as a lab scientist for a number of RTP-area institutions including NC State University, GlaxoSmithKline, and NIEHS.
+Cathy manages the NICEATM website, writes articles on NICEATM activities for the NIEHS newsletter, and has a variety of other communications responsibilities.
+Prior to joining ILS, Cathy spent over 20 years working as a lab scientist for a number of RTP-area institutions including NCSU, GSK, and NIEHS.
 She was an active member of GEMS in the 1980s and 1990s during her 10 years working for CIIT (later the Hamner Institutes for Health Sciences), and won the Best Poster Presentation award at the Fall 1993 meeting.
-Her other honors include recognition by the Society for Technical Communication for her work as editor of the ICCVAM Biennial Progress report, which NICEATM produces; the 2011-2012 edition of the report received a Distinguished Technical Communication award, the highest possible award, in the 2013 STC national competition.
-Cathy earned her bachelor’s degree in biology from the University of Virginia and her master’s degree in technical communication from NC State.
-Her diverse interests are reflected by her many volunteer activities: highlights include volunteering for over 30 years at Raleigh Little Theatre, during which time she has done just about everything except direct a play; developing an online planning and operations manual for the Sanderson High School’s annual marching band competition; serving on the Citizen Planning Committee for a Raleigh park currently under development; and giving guest lessons on toxicology and genetics to students at York Elementary and Daniels Middle Schools.
+Other honors include recognition by the Society for Technical Communication for her work as editor of the ICCVAM Biennial Progress report, a publication that has won several STC awards.
+Cathy has a bachelor’s degree in biology from the University of Virginia and a master’s degree in technical communication from NCSU.
+Her diverse interests are reflected by her many volunteer activities with groups such as Raleigh Little Theatre, the City of Raleigh Parks Commission, Sanderson High School Band Boosters, and the Brookhaven Night Garden Club.

 Natalia Ryan, Ph.D. (formerly VanDuyn), is a toxicologist in the Human Safety – Regulatory Toxicology group at Bayer CropScience.
 Her current role involves the analysis and interpretation of high-throughput screening data (including ToxCast and Tox21) for Bayer active ingredients and participating in efforts to improve and expand internal early toxicology screening methods to refine the product development process.
 Dr. Ryan also contributes to industry work groups related to computational toxicology and risk assessment.
 Dr. Ryan earned her PhD in Toxicology from Indiana University School of Medicine in 2014 where she studied the molecular mechanisms of methylmercury toxicity in C. elegans under the guidance of Dr. Richard Nass.
 To expand her expertise in mechanisms of toxicity, she pursued an ORISE postdoctoral fellowship in the National Health and Environmental Effects Research Laboratory (NHEERL) at the US EPA in Research Triangle Park, NC under the mentorship of Drs.
 Brian Chorley and Chris Corton.
 The main focus of her work was integrating genomics into predictive toxicology and creating gene expression biomarkers for nuclear receptor activation to aid in the development of adverse outcome pathways.
 She also participated in the High-throughput Toxicity Testing and Cancer Adverse Outcome Pathway task groups and was involved in the Networking and Leadership Training Organization (NLTO).
 She has been a member of the Society of Toxicology for eight years and the Molecular and Systems Biology, In Vitro and Alternative Methods and Carcinogenesis Specialty Sections, earning several awards for her research.
 Dr. Ryan joined GEMS in 2014 and was the recipient of the Best Talk Award at the 2014 annual fall meeting.